 All sponsored agreements are executed on behalf of the UW by the Office of Sponsored Programs (OSP).
-This includes all terms and conditions of the agreement, which may require consultation with: the PI, legal counsel, Risk Services, CoMotion (technology transfer), Human Subjects Division, Office of Animal Welfare, and others as needed.
+This includes all terms and conditions of sponsored research agreements, which may require consultation with: the PI, legal counsel, Risk Services, CoMotion (technology transfer), Human Subjects Division, Office of Animal Welfare, and others as needed.

 Discussions between sponsor representatives and UW researchers are preliminary only and no understandings or agreements are legally binding until reflected in a duly-executed written agreement.

 Agreement Considerations and Principles